Unstld/Calc/README.md

-# Calc
-short for calculator
+√ stands for button that doesnt do anything